dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 The above command is trying to send the -3 signal to the process running the JVM in the container, in order to have it send a thread dump to the JVM standard output.
 The logic is:

-* ``pgrep -f tomcat`` outputs the pid of the system process(es) which command contains the string "tomcat".
-That's a bit tricky, because at the moment we invoke it in the liferay container, there are 2 matching processes:
+* ``pgrep -of tomcat`` outputs the pid of the system process(es) which command contains the string "tomcat".
+The ``-o`` option instructs pgrep to only show the older pid.
+We need it as, at the moment we invoke it in the liferay container, there are 2 matching processes. :

   * The process running tomcat.
 As we saw earlier, that is the process with pid 8.
-  * The process running the ``pgrep``, which includes "tomcat" in its args
+  * The process running the ``pgrep`` itself, which includes "tomcat" in its args

-* We add the ``-o`` option to pgrep to only show the older pid, which for sure is the tomcat one.
 * Then we pipe that pid number to the xargs, which transforms it into a regular parameter to what comes next: ``kill -3`` will therefore become ``kill -3 8``

 However, we got an error and the thread dump is not being shown.
 What went wrong here?

 The answer relies on *who* is running the kill command.
 One may think that it's being run by the container.
-However, above invocation makes the **host** to run the kill command.
-So you're basically trying to kill the process with pid 8 in the host, not in the container, hence the ``Operation not permitted`` error.
+However, above invocation makes the host to run the kill command.
+So you're basically **trying to kill the process with pid 8 in the host, not in the container**, hence the ``Operation not permitted`` error.

 So how do we ensure that piping is happening in the container?
 We need to send the entire command with the piping to the next command, to the container.
 We can do that if we ask the container to run an shell interpreter and pass everything to the interpreter, as follows: